-You must apply for and maintain an "Industrial Hemp Product Registration" (IHPR) issued by the CDPH to manufacture, pack, or hold IH products in California.
+You must apply for and maintain an IHEO Authorization issued by CDPH to manufacture, pack, or hold IH products in California.

 You must also maintain and comply with laws for all other applicable registrations for your specific commodity.
 Other common licenses and registrations include the